Lead and Copper Service Line Survey

-In an effort to expedite the inventory process, the Village of Western Springs would like to encourage each resident to fill out the Lead and Copper Service Line Survey web form for those residents that are aware of the material composition of their service line.
-For those residents that are unsure of the type of service their home features, the following education will help to identify key characteristics of both a lead and copper service line.
+In an effort to expedite the inventory process, the Village of Western Springs encouraged residents to fill out the Lead and Copper Service Line Survey web form.
+The web form was designed for those residents that were already aware of the material composition of their service line, as it contains little to no instruction.
+The results of the 2018 service line survey are as follows:

-Identifying the material composition of your service line
+Instructions for identifying the material composition of your service line:

-- Locate the water service line coming into the home.
+- Locate the water service line coming in to the home.
 This is typically found in the basement or lowest level of the structure.
 An inlet valve and the water meter are installed on the pipe after the point of entry.
+The picture below may help to assist with locating the service line point of entry.

 - Use the edge of the key or coin to scratch through any corrosion that may have built up on the outside of the pipe.
 Do not use a knife or other sharp instrument and take care not to puncture a hole in the pipe.

-- COPPER: If the scraped area is copper in color, like a penny, your service line is copper.
-A magnet will not stick to a copper pipe, either.
+If the scraped area is copper in color, like a penny, your service line is copper.
+A magnet will not stick to a copper service line, either.